Updated November 5, 2020

 - Providing appropriate living spaces for donkeys: You must give donkeys an appropriate home, with sunlight, clean air, appropriate temperature and humidity control, and donkey-safe fencing.
 They should have a safe place to roam and run, and enjoy enriching activities.
 Forcing donkeys to live in cramped, dark, muddy, dirty, icy, or dangerous conditions is unacceptable.
 You should never take in so many donkeys that they lack adequate personal space!
 In addition, if your region gets very cold, you must provide extra care for donkeys in the cold season, including a place to comfortably escape the elements and safe blanketing if necessary.

 - Providing appropriate food, water, and supplementation for donkeys: You must feed donkeys a healthy diet suited to their individual needs.
-They need clean water that doesn’t freeze over in the winter, appropriate forage or hay, minerals, and, depending on your residents’ specific needs, nutritional supplementation.
+They need clean water that doesn’t freeze over in the winter, appropriate forage or straw, minerals, and, depending on your residents’ specific needs, nutritional supplementation.
 It’s unacceptable to knowingly feed them food that causes health problems or excessive weight gain.
 You must be willing to adjust their food and supplementation if a donkey needs their diet modified to rectify health challenges as well.

 - Regular cleaning and maintenance of donkey living spaces: You must establish and follow a regular cleaning schedule for the area where donkeys live and sleep.
 Ignoring regular cleaning and bedding replacement can cause donkeys to develop a host of easily avoidable illnesses such as thrush, parasites, or social challenges like bullying.